alfredodiaz53/big-bang/blog/2-0-breaking-changes.md

 ## Namespace Changes

-Again connected with name standardization as well as package isolation, several packages will be moving to different namespaces in 2.0.
+Connected with name standardization as well as package isolation, several packages will be moving to different namespaces in 2.0.
 These packages are all "state-less" with no persistent storage, so there is no requirement to backup anything from the previous version before upgrading.
 Specific packages moving:
 - Fluentbit: Moving from `logging` namespace to `fluentbit` namespace
 - Promtail: Moving from `logging` namespace to `promtail` namespace
 - Gitlab Runner: Moving from `gitlab` namespace to `gitlab-runner` namespace